AWS has made huge progress in a short time. The business is only ten years old. And yet It doth bestride the narrow world like a Colossus.

 And yet during a media panel session, AWS’ Richard Busby says: “We don’t have significant market penetration”.

 Busby has a point.
-Revenues are small in comparison with the total IT spend.
+AWS revenues are small in comparison with the total IT spend.
 It earns US$10 billion a year.
 That is small compared to revenue at Microsoft, Apple, Google or HPE.

 Gartner estimates cloud accounts for a mere 4 percent of the entire technology market.
 Yet it is fast-growing while other areas are static or in decline.
 The analyst company says total cloud spending will be US$240 billion next year.